Develop the jaw,

 Walnuts are truly a super-healthy food.
 Along with other tree nuts and seeds they make a wonderful contribution to your meals, while boosting your well-being.

-Walnuts raw develop the jaw: A Crunchy leafless party salad Walnuts, broccoli, cranberries, and barley join forces for hearty salad on your buffet table.
+- Walnuts raw: Crunchy party salad comes packed with nutrition Walnuts, broccoli, cranberries, and barley join forces on your buffet table for a hearty salad.

-Walnuts stewed are more easily chewed: An earthy walnut and mushroom soup An unusual and delicious soup full of omega-3
+- Walnuts stewed: An earthy walnut and mushroom soup An unusual and delicious soup full of omega-3

-Miss Hawaii takes the crown.
-Three cheers for Macadamia!
-Macadamias are the creamiest and crispest of the nuts, as well as having the lowest amounts of the overly pushy omega-6 fats.
+- Miss Macadamia takes the crown.
+Fats demystified Macadamias are the creamiest and crispest of the nuts, as well as having the lowest amounts of the overly pushy omega-6 fats.